13. [Course]: Exposing a Database on the Web with Spring MVC

 @Override

-public Categorie getCategorieByNameWithProduits(String name) {
+public Categorie getCategorieByNameWithProduits(String nom) {

-// ----------- retrieve a category by name, along with its products
+// ----------- obtain a category designated by its name, with its products

 try {